Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

 Low watermark to set the attestation source and target to.
+(Sets high watermark epoch when --set-high-watermark=true).

 #### `slot`